klarna/kastlex/README.md

 of the messages returned from kafka with their metadata

 With `Accept: application/binary` header KastleX will return `value` only of the last message in the message set.
-It will also set additional header `x-high-wm-offset` which correspond to `highWmOffset` field in v1 json response.
-In v2 KastleX will also set the header instead of a field in response.

 ## Query available offsets for partition.